Photo Credit: https://www.pexels.com/photo/adolescent-adult-beauty-blur-459971/

-There’s no denying that our kids are living with a lot of stress and anxiety.
+There’s no denying that our school kids are living with a lot of mental health issues, including undue stress and anxiety.
 Over the years, schools in Carmel, Noblesville, and Fishers have seen a significant decline in students’ mental health.
 According to the National Institute of Health, the number of kids and adolescents dealing with anxiety, depression, and other mental health conditions is on the rise around the country.
 For parents and educators, this shouldn’t be a surprise: Look at everything our kids have going on.

 Our children are exposed to the depths of social media, video games, and live streaming services that weren’t available just a decade ago.
 This exposure results in more peer pressure, social anxiety, lack of self-confidence, and even learning and mental disorders.
 Still, there are solutions, including neurofeedback therapy from Grey Matters of Carmel and providing mental health education in school.